Managing Editor

 Joey Eschrich is the managing editor for the Center for Science and the Imagination at Arizona State University and assistant director for Future Tense, a partnership of ASU and New America that explores emerging technologies, culture, policy, and society.
 He is part of the editorial team behind Future Tense Fiction, a monthly series of short stories about technology, policy, and the future.
 He is based at ASU’s Barbara Barrett and Sandra Day O’Connor Center in Washington, D.C.

-He has coedited a number of books of science fiction, nonfiction, and art, including Cities of Light (2021), a collaboration with the U.S. National Renewable Energy Laboratory, The Weight of Light (2019), supported by a grant from the U.S. National Science Foundation, Future Tense Fiction (Unnamed Press, 2019), Visions, Ventures, Escape Velocities (2017), supported by a grant from NASA.
-He has coedited two essay collections: Imagining Transmedia (MIT Press, 2024)and The Rightful Place of Science: Frankenstein (Consortium for Science, Policy and Outcomes, 2017).
+He has coedited a number of books of science fiction, nonfiction, and art, including The Climate Action Almanac (2024), supported by a grant from the ClimateWorks Foundation; Cities of Light (2021), a collaboration with the U.S. National Renewable Energy Laboratory; The Weight of Light (2019), supported by a grant from the U.S. National Science Foundation; Future Tense Fiction (Unnamed Press, 2019); and Visions, Ventures, Escape Velocities (2017), supported by a grant from NASA.
+He has coedited two essay collections: Imagining Transmedia (MIT Press, 2024) and The Rightful Place of Science: Frankenstein (Consortium for Science, Policy and Outcomes, 2017).

 He was the managing editor for Hieroglyph (William Morrow, 2014) and Frankenstein: Annotated for Scientists, Engineers, and Creators of All Kinds (MIT Press, 2017).
 He was the fiction editor, with Brenda Cooper and Cynthia Selin, for A Year Without a Winter (Columbia University Press, 2019).

 He cohosts the podcast interview series The Imagination Desk and edits Imaginary Papers, a quarterly newsletter about science fiction worldbuilding, futures thinking, and imagination.
-He also hosts the Science Fiction TV Dinner event series and CSI Skill Tree, which explores and celebrates how video games envision the future and build rich, thought-provoking worlds.
+He hosts CSI Skill Tree, which explores and celebrates how video games envision the future and build rich, thought-provoking worlds, and from 2012 through 2021, he hosted the Science Fiction TV Dinner event series.

 In collaboration with ASU’s Virginia G. Piper Center for Creative Writing, he managed Everything Change, a series of global climate fiction contests between 2016 through 2020 that led to the publication of three anthologies.